alperdomo/CoverageAndPower/README.md

   - *.cov.bed (for all files)
   - R script for plotting features, either for scRNA/scATAC.
   - vcf file, which will be subsequently parsed as chr, pos1 pos1
-  - A GTF or SAF file for counting the coordinates for the features (see data folder for an example)
+  - A GTF or simpler annotation format (SAF) file for counting the the HetSNPs for specific features (see data folder for examples)
     • The SAF annotation file format is: ID 	chr 	start 	end 	strand
     • For peak SAF annotation files set strand to +
   - Quality (Q) is set to 20, change as necessary: line running featureCounts